Calderdale history timeline 1900 - 2000AD

 elements of change and continuity within the areas rich industrial

-and architectural legacy have survived intact, and have attracted
+and architectural legacy have survived intact.
+They have attracted

 the attention of increasing numbers of cultural heritage groups and

-recreational planners, who saw the need for at least some of Calderdales
+recreational planners.
+They saw the need for at least some of Calderdale's

 future commitments to be more rigorously geared to the active conservation